APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 9"

-    Write a function that generates a table of values for sin and cos, with number of values from 0 to 2pi determined by the right argument ⍵.
+    Write a function that generates a table of values for sin and cos from 0 to 2pi.
+The right argument ⍵ is the number of interior points, that is, the number of points strictly between 0 and 2pi.
+The step between consecutive points is 2pi÷⍵+1.
+The table has ⍵+2 rows of values.

     ```apl
           trig_table 4